vesan/vesan.github.com/_posts/2014-11-02-activerecord-migrations-best-practices.md

 In addition to the following these guideline it doesn't hurt to understand how the ActiveRecord migrations work.
 Read the [official Active Record Migrations guide](http://guides.rubyonrails.org/migrations.html) to get more information.

 Do you have any best practices you follow to make your migrations better?
 I'd be interested hear about those in the comments.

+## Addition: Migrations should not contain seed data

+Seed data refers to the initial data the database must have for the application to function correctly at all.
+Rails provides a [mechanism for populating the database with seed data] which should be used.
+Migrations are meant only to provide the structure of the database, not the contents.

+If migrations are used for seed data, there is a chance that a database is created without the seed data.
+When the incorrect migrations get older and a new database is bootstrapped using `rake db:schema:load` it uses the `db/schema.rb` file to get the right structure, but the data from the migrations won't be created in the database.

+Thanks for [Christian Hellsten](https://github.com/christianhellsten) for the addition!